 Fencing and enclosures

 As a pet owner you are responsible for providing an adequate enclosure to contain your pet to ensure the safety of other people, animals and wildlife.
-The community has the right to walk in public places without fear of being attacked.

 The enclosure must be appropriately sized and suitably fenced to keep the animal on your property and prevent them from wandering, escaping or encroaching onto a public place.
 There must be adequate space for your pet, appropriate to the species and breed of the animal.